wethod/learning-center-source/content/alerts/index.md

 Only active project must have a [job order]({{< relref "glossary/index.md#job-order" >}}).

+### Job Order used multiple times

+This alert shows that the Job Order of a Project is used multiple times by different Projects.

 ### Planning / Project End

 This alert is shown to the manager of a project for which are planned people somewhen after the project's end date.